 Unless there is a significant change in need, if the User of the Service is discharged within 14 days following admission the Service Provider is expected to be in a position to deliver any required care and coordination.
-The Service Provider will be paid to hold the existing package open during this period and must liaise with the Hospital regarding discharge plans
+The Service Provider will be paid to hold existing placement open during this period and must liaise with the Hospital regarding discharge plans

-If the User of the Service is discharged after 14 days an MDT discussion will take place, similar to the format for allocating new service users but will also include the Hospital Discharge Team and will confirm whether it is appropriate to hold the space or allocate to another service user.
+If the User of the Service is discharged after 14 days an MDT discussion will take place, similar to to the format for admitting new service users to the accommodation but will also include the Hospital Discharge Team and will confirm whether it is appropriate to hold the space or allocate to another service user.